Rose Petal Salve Recipe

 Once the petals are completely dried, you can turn them into an infused oil.

-To do this, place your petals into a jar.
+To make an infused oil: Place the dried rose petals into a jar.
 The size of the jar will depend on how many flowers you have.
 For a small amount, use a small jar; if have a good supply, use a bigger jar.

-For the fast way, set the jar gently into a pan with a few inches of warm water and heat slowly over medium lowish heat.
+For the fast way: gently set the jar into a pan with a few inches of warm water and heat slowly over medium lowish heat.
 Keep the burner on and let the oil stay in the heated water for one to two hours then remove.

 At this point, you can go ahead and strain the oil and use in your salve or you can let it infuse several days longer in a dark cabinet.
 Another option is to strain the oil then do the whole process again with a new batch of rose petals but the same batch of oil you just finished infusing.
 This is called a double infusion.

 The shelf life of your strained oil is about a year.
 Store in a cool, dark place for best results.

 Once the oil is ready, it’s time to make the salve!

 Step 3: How to Make Rose Petal Salve

 - 3 ounces (100 g) of rose petal infused oil